linkeddatacenter/kees/README.md

 From a theoretical perspective, a knowledge graph comprises information (facts), a formal logic system for knowledge representation, incorporates the [Open-world assumption], and employs an inference engine to demonstrate theorems.

-In a knowledge graph, information is categorized into two sets: *TBox* and *ABox*. *ABox statements* delineate facts, while *TBox statements* define the terms used to qualify the meaning of those facts.
-If you're familiar with the object-oriented paradigm, TBox statements can be likened to associations with classes, whereas ABox statements are linked to individual class instances.
+In a knowledge graph, information is partitioned into two datasets: *TBOX* and *ABOX*. *ABOX statements* delineate facts, while *TBOX statements* define the terms used to qualify the meaning of those facts.
+If you're familiar with the object-oriented paradigm, TBOX statements can be likened to associations with classes, whereas ABOX statements are linked to individual class instances.

-*TBox statements* are typically more enduring within a knowledge graph and are often organized into *ontologies*, describing specific knowledge domains such as business entities, people, goods, friendships, offerings, geocoding, and more.
+*TBOX statements* are typically more enduring within a knowledge graph and are often organized into *ontologies*, describing specific knowledge domains such as business entities, people, goods, friendships, offerings, geocoding, and more.
 These statements are expressed using an ontology language that offers a formal semantic, like the [W3C OWL](https://www.w3.org/OWL/).

-_ABox statements_, on the other hand, are related to instances of classes defined by TBox statements.
+_ABOX statements_, on the other hand, are related to instances of classes defined by TBOX statements.
 They possess a much more dynamic nature and are populated from datasets available on the web or through reasoning processes.

 Theorems within a knowledge graph can manifest as *rules* or *axioms*.
 A *rule* signifies a generalized inference that establishes a logical correlation between propositions.
 Conversely, an *axiom* embodies a rule accomplished through entailment that is inferred by the semantics of existing factual information.